opensafely-core/job-server/DEVELOPERS.md

 [airlock app]: airlock/

-## Migrations deployment strategy
+## Risky migrations

+Be cautious when making migrations where the old code is incompatible with the new database state.
+Unhandled exceptions can occur in some circustances under our deployment strategy:

-When deploying PRs that include migrations, there's a brief period where the old container may execute against a database that has been migrated, before cutting over to the new container.
-Additionally, migrations may execute during a deployment that ultimately fails, leaving the old container running.
-Either scenario can result in unhandled exceptions if the old container is incompatible with the migrated database.
+- When deploying PRs that include migrations, the old container may briefly run against a migrated database before the new container takes over.

-Django allows for model-database inconsistencies, raising database-layer errors only when actual issues arise.
-Certain changes, like adding a table or column, are generally safe because the old code won’t query the new fields.
-Similarly, making a field nullable is safe -- it won't cause database access failures and impacts application code only if non-null values are required.

-Problems arise when a table or column is removed and old code tries to access it, or when a field is made non-nullable and old code attempts to insert null values.
-For these cases, a safer deployment strategy is to split changes into multiple PRs.
-First, deploy the application changes in one PR.
-Then, deploy the migration in a separate PR.
-This approach ensures that during the migration PR deployment, the old container is compatible with both the pre- and post-migration database states, mitigating risks if the deployment or migration fails.

-Renaming a table or column is more complex.
-A good approach is to use three
-PRs: first, a PR with models and migrations to create the new table or column and replicate existing data; then a PR updating the application code to use the new table/column; and finally, a PR to remove the old field or model and the corresponding migration.
+- If deployment fails after or while running migrations, the old container may remain active against the modified schema.

+**Safe changes** include:
+- adding a model or field - the old code will not query the new fields;
+- making a field nullable.

+**For risky changes, split application changes from migrations into multiple PRs:**

+- **Removing a model or field**
+   - PR 1: remove all code references.
+   - PR 2: associated migration to drop it.

+- **Making a field non-nullable**
+   - PR 1: migration to populate any current null values and code updates to ensure the field is always set.
+   - PR 2: migration and code changes to update field defintion `null=false`.

+- **Renaming a model or field**
+   - PR 1: add the new model or field and replicate data.
+   - PR 2: update code to use the new version.
+   - PR 3: migration and code changes to remove the old model or field.